 corporate marketing / commercials / films / arts videos & much more

 It starts with the things that we have in common.
-Good editing is based on being able to understand and see a story through the eyes of both a viewer and a director, to build a program from hundreds of small pieces like a wildly complicated puzzle, to combine both image and sound to tell it authentically, to transition between images with the artistic sensibility of a painter, to feel a soundtrack like a musician, and have a perfect sense of theatrical timing to make the perfect cut at the precise frame where it needs to sit to invisibly become part of the dialog or to propel the story forward.
+Good editing is based on being able to understand and see a story through the eyes of both a viewer and a director, to build a program from hundreds of small pieces like a wildly complicated puzzle, to combine both image and sound to tell it authentically, to transition between images with the artistic sensibility of a painter, to feel a soundtrack like a musician, and have a perfect sense of theatrical timing to make the ideal cut at the precise frame where it needs to sit to invisibly become part of the dialog or to propel the story forward.

 This is a really difficult process, often done by the producer/director or handed off to a junior as the hours would be expensive to give to an experienced editor.

 Then the editor adds the final titles, fine tunes all of the edit points, mixes the soundtrack and voice, adds visual effects and wipes/dissolves, and generally builds the program in a finished form before handing it over to the colorist and audio sweetening team to finish the beast off, prior to mastering.

 THE EDITOR DIFFERENCE

 Offline edit, online edit, finished edit (the same as online but including grading, audio sweetening and mastering) I, and CLAi Post, can provide whatever you need for editing any type of project, and do so quickly, accurately and economically… and I’m more than happy to consult on your project when it can do the most good and save you budget and time – before you start to shoot!